StefanoLanza/JobSystem/README.md

 ```
 # TODO
 - [ ] Fix lockfree queues
-- [ ] Test with gcc and clang
+- [ ] Port to other platforms (Android, iOS)
-- [ ] Better strategies for splitting work in parallel loops
+- [ ] Investigate better strategies for splitting work in parallel loops
+- [ ] Investigate other strategies for stealing jobs
-- [ ] Integration and testing in a complex game
+- [ ] Integrate and test in a complex game

 # CONTRIBUTE
-I would appreciate the help of other programmers to complete the tasks in the todo list.
+I would appreciate the help of other programmers to complete the tasks in the todo list and to test the library more extensively.